Vikit-ai/sdk/docs/autoapi/ffmpeg_wrapper/index.rst

    :async:

-   Save the incoming audio file to a regular mp3 file with a standardised filename
+   Save the incoming audio file to a regular mp3 file with a standardized filename

    :param fileName: The path to the audio file to convert
    :type fileName: str